-In FY 2018, members of ARC's verification team surveyed four projects completed in FY 2014 through FY 2015 that had targets for households served to compare estimated and actual results.
-Verification is for households served with water/sewer projects (the measure used during the timeframe of these projects).
+In FY 2019, members of ARC's verification team surveyed eight projects completed in FY 2015 through FY 2018 that had targets for businesses and households served to compare estimated and actual results.
+Verification is for businesses and households served with water/sewer projects.

-Number of Project s Projected Number of Actual Number of Results Surveyed Households Served Households Served Achieved 4 1,506 1,732 115%
+Number of Projects Surveyed Projected Number of Businesses and Households Served Actual Number of Businesses and Households Served Results Achieved 8 4,967 4,272 86%

-As shown above, the projects surveyed achieved 115 percent of projected results for households served.
+As shown above, the projects surveyed achieved 86 percent of projected results for businesses and households served.
+Results were skewed by one project that overestimated the households that would be served by a large amount.